 Community Innovation Grant Eligibility

-- To be selected for funding, organizations must be a legally incorporated entity with 501(c)(3) status.
+- Organizations must be a legally incorporated entity with 501(c)(3) status.
 Organizations with a fiscal agent are also eligible to apply.

 - Organizations must carry out their work in Minnesota.

-- If your organization has received a grant from Headwaters Foundation in the past, you must fulfill all reporting requirements in order to be eligible for additional funds.
+- If your organization has received a grant from Headwaters Foundation, you must fulfill all reporting requirements in order to be eligible for additional funds.